void-linux/void-packages/Manual.md

 target can be overriden via `make_build_target` and the install target via `make_install_target`.

+- `go` For programs written in Go that follow the standard package structure.
+The variable `import_path` must be set to the package's import path, e.g. `github.com/github/hub` for the `hub` program.
+If the variable `go_get` is set to `yes`, the package will be downloaded with `go get`.
+Otherwise (the default) it's expected that the distfile contains the package.
+In both cases, dependencies will be downloaded with `go get`.

 - `meta` For `meta-packages`, i.e packages that only install local files or simply depend on additional packages.
 This build style does not install dependencies to the root directory, and only checks if a binary package is